AprilKi/DataAnalysisPortfolio/README.md

 # April Ki - Data Analysis Portfolio

 ## About Me
 Hello.
-I'm April Ki and recently completed a Data Analytics program at BCIT(British Columbia Institute of Technology).
+I'm April Ki and I recently completed a Data Analytics program at BCIT(British Columbia Institute of Technology).
+For dashboards of data visualization, I have considerable skills with Excel, Power BI and Tableau.
+Also, having sufficient knowledge of SQL, Python and R, I'm available to handle mining and cleaning of data.

-I worked as a UI/UX designer for over 8 years.
-In order to efficiently present information and compose the best user-friendly interface, I analyzed and systematically classified the collected information.
-Consequently, I'm sufficient creating based on my experiences powerful visualization of Dashboards and analysis of requests for the projects.
+Use data to perform diagnostic, descriptive, predictive, and prescriptive analysis for best results after carefully analyzing the purpose of the project and scanning the data deeply.

 ## Projects